oakjt/simple-dcm2npy/README.md

-This is a short Jupyter notebook which reads DCM files and extracts CT image data into a npy file.
+This is a short Jupyter notebook which reads dcm files and extracts CT image data into a npy file.

 To use it set the INPUT_ROOT_DIR to the root directory containing all of the scan directories (e.g. LUNG1-001_20180209_CT).
 Each scan directory should contain dcm files relevant to that scan.